mentalclear-learningo/progress-log/README.md

 03/25/2022 - Continue with Chapter 7

-03/26/2022 - Continue with Chapter 7 with Working with Slices
+03/26/2022 - Continue with Chapter 7 with Working with Maps